Friday, August 31, 2012

 The sad tragic story of Michael Jackson

-When I used to see Michael Jackson on TV, of course I admired his art work and enjoyed watching him, I could feel everyone around him was just exploiting him and I would feel his pain and I wish I could reach over the TV and could talk to him.
+When I used to see Michael Jackson on TV, of course I admired his artwork and enjoyed watching him.
+I could feel everyone around him was just exploiting him, and I would feel his pain, and I wish I could reach over the TV and talk to him.
 He tried to save children around the world, but he was not able to save first the child he once was from his abusive parents that exploited him when he was a defenseless little boy, the last doctor, Dr. Conrad Murray in Michael Jackson final act, playing the role of the father figure, he was just continuing the exploitation where his parents had left off; his parents, the first people in Michael Jackson first act, were the ones that needed the most punishment, because they abused and exploited him when he was a defenseless little boy and his brain was not yet completed form, but of course society only focus and care about a person’s final act and ignore the most important act, the first act, because if they did that then they would have to question their own parents too.
-And because he never was not able to face and stand up to his internalized parents he did not save himself and was not able also to assist others in their liberation.
+And because he was not able to face and stand up to his internalized parents, he did not save himself and was also not able to assist others in their liberation.
 He tried to have a childhood through other children by surround himself with children, unconsciously he was using and exploiting children to fulfill his own childhood needs, but because we can never go back in time we can never fulfill a need of the child we once were through substitute figures, only by facing our internalized parents and feeling the repressed emotions of the child we once were and mourning the loss of our childhood can we liberate ourselves and stop the repetition compulsion of trying to use and exploit endless substitutes figures to fulfill our childhood needs.

 “On the basis of the foregoing, the conclusion could be drawn that neither Flaubert nor Beckett would have written these stories I have discussed had they been fully conscious that in them they were describing their own problems.
-This line of thinking brings some to the cruel conclusion that it is a good thing that the major writers had an unhappy childhood; otherwise we wouldn’t have their great works now.
+This line of thinking leads some to the cruel conclusion that it is a good thing that the major writers had unhappy childhoods; otherwise, we wouldn’t have their great works now.
 I would respond that these writers simply would have written something different that could have been just as powerful as long as it, too, emanated from the unconscious.
 The unconscious is endless; it resembles an ocean from which we, in analysis, can remove perhaps one glassful of water, that portion which has made the person ill.
-A great artist will be able to draw all more freely from the ocean the less he has to protect himself from the suspected poison in the glass.
+A great artist will be able to draw more freely from the ocean the less he has to protect himself from the suspected poison in the glass.
 He will be free to try out different approaches and keep discovering himself anew, as can be observed in the life of Pablo Picasso, for one.
 In contrast to Picasso, we might mention Salvador Dali, who, although undoubtedly a great painter, has, like Samuel Beckett, been preoccupied all his life with the poison in the glass.
 What I am saying here is not intended as a value judgment but merely as a comment on the personal tragedy of artists.
 A glassful is tiny in comparison with the ocean, but if we imagine a person to be the size of an ant, then even a glassful can seem like a great ocean.

 The common belief that neurosis is an asset for art may possibly be rooted in an exploitative attitude that is somehow understandable.
 We could, for instance, argue: what would the works of Kafka, Proust, or Joyce be without their authors’ neuroses?
 Aren’t these the very writers who have described our own inner perils and inner prisons, our compulsions and absurdities?
 Therefore, we would not want them to have been mentally sound, to have written like a Goethe, because then we would have been deprived of a significant experience and unconscious mirroring.
 In Kafka’s The Trial, for example, we experience our own incomprehensible guilt feelings, in The Castle our powerlessness, and in “The Metamorphosis” our loneliness and isolation; yet the portrayal of these existential situations does not cause us to despair, for they apply only to Kafka’s “fictitious” characters.
 Such writers fulfill an important function for us that we would not like to forgo---that of mirroring---and nothing is required of us in return.
-We, as these author’s posterity, take on, in a sense, the role of their parents, since we, too, profit from their artistic gifts without having to deal with their actual suffering.
+We, as these authors’ posterity, take on, in a sense, the role of their parents, since we, too, profit from their artistic gifts without having to deal with their actual suffering.

 This thought first struck me when I read the letters written to Mozart by his father, quoted in Florian Langegger’s fascinating study, Mozart---Vater und Sohn.
 The father wrote: “Above all you must devote yourself with all your soul to your parents, well-being, otherwise your soul will go to the devil… I’ll live for another few years, God willing, pay my debts---and then as far as I’m concerned you can knock your head against a stone wall if you’re quite fit the image of a loving father that history has handed down to us.
 But they show very plainly the narcissistic abuse of the child, which in most cases need not exclude great affection and strong encouragement (cf. my review of Langegger’s book in Psyche 23 PP. 587-88).
 After reading Leopold Mozart’s “loving” letters selected by Langegger, it should come as no surprise to us that the son outlived his father by only a short time, dying at the age of thirty-seven, and that before his health he suffered from fear of being poisoned.
 Yet how unimportant the tragic fate of this human being seems to posterity when weighed his outstanding achievement.”